thomazyazima/thomazyazima.github.io/week-1/1-get-started/README.md

 ![Editing Reflection](../imgs/adding-reflection.jpg)

-After you learn how to edit files locally and sync/push your changes (in the third challenge), you'll want to edit all files on your local `phase-0-unit-1` repository--more on that later.
+After you learn how to edit files locally and push your changes (in the third challenge), you'll want to edit all files on your local `phase-0-unit-1` repository--more on that later.